 The annual report is not a “renewal” document, in the sense that FDA does not issue approval for INDs.
 However, it is a significant responsibility that the sponsor is obligated to fulfill in order to maintain an active IND.

-Read More About FDA
+More About the FDA

 Scientific Review Committee (SRC)